Web Connection Installation

 These files are self-executing 7zip archives and can be executed as an EXE with prompts where to install.
 Alternately, the EXE can be opened with 7zip directly (ie. 7zip) which accesses the archive files directly and lets you pick out individual files.

 Open up Explorer in

-c:\wconnect (or whereever extracted to) and execute
+c:\wconnect (or wherever you extracted the install to) and execute

 Setup.exe, which installs or updates Web Connection.
 If you are updating from an existing version you can decide whether to re-run setup to configure and update the samples, or simply unzip the Exe file directly into the existing installation.

 If you plan to use IIS for development, IIS has to be installed and properly configured before you install Web Connection.
 IIS is an optional Windows Component that has to be explicitly installed.

 Once Setup has completed it will automatically launch the demo application and you can play with it.

 You can always restart the demo application by:

 - Opening the West Wind Web Connection Desktop Shortcut